taereyn/reu2019/bioML/report.md

 ### Availability and Implementation

-The SBML Solver is available to run on Mac OS X, Linux and Windows.
+The SBML solver is available to run on Mac OS X, Linux and Windows.

 ## Introduction